-Ross argues that “the bulk of the Physics is what we should call metaphysics.”10 Aristotle’s engagement with Parmenides shows clearly that in this part of the Physics, at least, he is doing ontology.
+But this approach abstracts from the content of the argument.
+Aristotle’s engagement with Parmenides shows clearly that in this part of the Physics, at least, he is doing ontology.
 He examines different ways that being could be one, whether parts are reducible to wholes or vice versa, and the thesis that being is one in logos, before concluding:

 Things [ta onta], however, are many, either in account (as the being of pale is different from the being of a musician, though the same thing may be both: so the one is many), or by division, like the parts of a whole.
 At this point they got stuck, and began to admit that the one was many.
 (Phys.
 I.2 185b32–186a2)11

 This passage would be at home among the later chapters of Metaphysics VII.
 In this debate, Aristotle is clearly making significant arguments about what being is, and what it is like.
-But we should still ask how far this ontological work extends into the rest of Physics I.

-One worry is that the word “sources” here might mean something irrelevant to ontology.
-Yet the sources in question are at the center of the Metaphysics, namely underlying material, form, and the privation of form.12 Burnyeat even identifies material and form as the distinctively metaphysical solution to merely logical problems.13 If this is right, as long as Aristotle is concerned with examining these fundamental being-terms, then he is doing ontology.
-He is doing ontology, for example, when he examines sources of change and generation insofar as they are, that is, what sort of being they have, how sources can relate to the being of beings, what is responsible for the being of beings, and how different sources structure what is.
+The specific claim, that the concept of “sources” here is irrelevant to ontology, runs up against the fact that these sources in question are the very ones studied in the core books of the Metaphysics, namely underlying material, form, and the privation of form.12 This is why Ross argues that “the bulk of the Physics is what we should call metaphysics.”10 Burnyeat even identifies material and form as the distinctively metaphysical solution to merely logical problems.13 If this is right, then as long as Aristotle is concerned with examining these fundamental being-terms, then he is doing ontology.
+He is doing ontology, for example, when he examines sources of change and generation insofar as they are, that is, when he is pursuing what sort of being sources have, how they relate to the being of beings, what is responsible for the being of beings, and how different sources structure what is.

-This kind of study is to be distinguished, of course, from the examination of what particular properties individual beings or kinds of being happen to have.
-If physics is not the study of natural sources, but instead of being in general insofar as it moves, then to that extent it will distinguish kinds of change and their properties in a way that is not relevant to ontology.
+This kind of study is to be distinguished, of course, from the examination in the biological works of what particular properties individual beings or kinds of being happen to have.
+And if physics is not the study of what it is to be a nature, but of being in general merely insofar as it moves, devoting itself to distinguishing kinds of change and their properties, then it will not be relevant to ontology.
+But in Phys.
+I-III.3, Aristotle appears to be studying the being of sources in order to understand what nature is, which makes it an ontological inquiry.

 Finally, it is significant that when Aristotle is doing an ontology of sources he most often examines genesis.
-This seems to be because the sources of coming-to-be are sources of being.
+This seems to be because sources of coming-to-be are sources of being.

 The Two Stages of the Demonstration of Change